BeaconCMS/beacon/guides/recipes/deploy-to-flyio.md

 fly open /
 ```

-If you have created a custom page, simply replace `/` in the above command to match its path
+If you have created a custom page, simply replace `/` in the above command to match its prefix.

 ## More commands